 Robert Altman's jazz-scored film explores themes of love, crime, race, and politics in 1930s Kansas City.
 When Blondie O'Hara's husband, a petty thief, is captured by Seldom Seen and held ...
 See full summary »

 Pinky is an awkward adolescent who starts work at a spa in the California desert.
 She becomes overly attached to fellow spa attendant, Millie when she becomes Millie's room-mate.
 Millie is ...
 See full summary »

 When Lucy Honeychurch and chaperone Charlotte Bartlett find themselves in Florence with rooms without views, fellow guests Mr Emerson and son George step in to remedy the situation.
 Meeting...
 See full summary »

 Helena Bonham Carter,

-Set in the 1930's the story takes place in an old fashioned English country house where a family has invited many of their friends up for a weekend shooting party.
-The story centers around the McCordle family, particularly the man of the house, William McCordle.
-Getting on in years William has become benefactor to many of his relatives and friends.
-As the weekend goes on and secrets are revealed, it seems everyone, above stairs and below, wants a piece of William and his money, but how far will they go to get it?
+Set in the 1930s, the story takes place in an old-fashioned English country house where a weekend shooting party is underway.
+The story centers on the McCordle family, particularly the man of the house, William McCordle.
+Getting on in years, William has become benefactor to many of his relatives and friends.
+As the weekend goes on, secrets are revealed, and it seems everyone, above stairs and below, wants a piece of William and his money, but how far will they go to get it?
 Written by

 Was this review helpful to you?